Recent Events

 Holy Nativity members were delighted by the talk given to us by Helen Cooper today.
 We were shown many examples of her work and delighted to see the first of ten completed kneelers for Newcastle Cathedral.

-The Marketing Team met with Peter Cumiskey in Cafe 22 at Newcastle Catnedral was happy to give us advice on the way forward
+The Marketing Team met with Peter Cumiskey in Cafe 22 at Newcastle Cathedral.
+Peter was happy to give advice on the way forward to promote Newcastle Mothers' Union

 Easter 2025 across the Diocese